Today there are so many ways to build an email list it almost seems like the opportunities are endless.

 The beautiful thing about Facebook video ads is that Facebook allows you to retarget people based on how long they have watched the video.
-So, anyone who watches more than 50% of the video, may be interested in taking the next step and downloading the lead magnet.
+So, anyone who watches more than 50% of the video may be interested in taking the next step and downloading the lead magnet.

 Setup either a Click-To-Website ad or a Conversion Ad retargeting people based on who has watched at least 50% of the video and then send them to the opt-in page to download the lead magnet.

-3. Ads Going To Landing Page
+3. Ads Going To a Landing Page

 These Facebook ads are simple.
-Target specific audiences and create either a click-to-website ad or a conversion ad and send them straight to the landing page asking them to opt-in.
+Target specific audiences and create either a click-to-website ad or a conversion ad and send them straight to the landing page, asking them to opt-in.

-Furthermore, you can place custom audience pixels on the landing page and the page after the person opts-in to download the lead magnet.
+Furthermore, you can place custom audience pixels on the landing page and the page after the person opts in to download the lead magnet.

-As more and more people land on these two pages and the pixels start to mature, then you can run a click to website ad retargeting the people who landed on the landing page and did not land on the second page.
+As more and more people land on these two pages and the pixels start to mature, then you can run a click-to-website ad retargeting the people who landed on the landing page and did not land on the second page.

-Also, create a custom conversion in Facebook ad manager for the thank you page.
+Also, create a custom conversion in the Facebook ad manager for the thank you page.
 Facebook will start tracking who is opting in and who is not opting in.
 Over time the ads become even more relevant and efficient because Facebook starts showing the ads to more people who are most likely going to opt-in.

 4. Ads Going To A Webinar Registration Page

 Webinar Registration ads are very similar to ads sending people straight to a landing page.
 You are providing content that is valuable in the form of a webinar in exchange for people opting into your email list.
-On the webinar, deliver relevant content, and then at the end make an offer to sell a product or service.
+On the webinar, deliver relevant content, and then at the end, make an offer to sell a product or service.

-As you start implementing each of these strategies, start tracking how many leads you to get from each method.
+As you start implementing each of these strategies, start tracking how many leads you get from each method.
 Track how many leads you are getting from each article, from each video, from ads straight to a landing page for an optin, etc. This is to compare the effectiveness of each ad campaign and to track the cost per lead each day.

-To calculate the cost per lead, divide the cost of each ad by the number of leads it generated.
+To calculate the cost per lead, divide the cost of each ad by the number of leads it generates.
 Each ad will vary in the cost of acquiring a lead.
 As your business develops and you understand the lifetime value of a customer to your business, then you can start gauging what ads are the most profitable.